szaumoor/ZSTweaks/ZSTweaks/README.md

 Self explanatory.

-**Component 1671:** Make The Eyes of Truth add a bonus to detect illusions and traps
+**Component 1671:** Make The Eyes of Truth add a bonus to Detect illusions and Find Traps

 I decided to take the name of item more seriously.
 And let's face it, this items it always an automatic selling.
 In this state at least it has some use for Fighter/Thieves or Cleric/Thieves.